 What motivates you?
 Is it a paycheck at the end of the month or is it the feeling of satisfaction that comes when you complete a project?
 Hopefully it’s the latter—or some type of intrinsic motive.

 But exactly what is intrinsic motivation?
 Pink says that it’s made up of three things: autonomy, mastery and purpose.

 As Pink describes, autonomy is “the urge to direct our own lives.”
 One example he gives is the autonomy provided by the Australian software company, Atlassian.
 A few times a year, team members are given 24 hours to work on whatever they want—as long as it doesn’t have anything to do with their normal job.
 At the end of that 24 hours, they then present their findings to their team.
 These “Fedex days,” as they’re called (because employees have to deliver something overnight), have resulted in many solved problems that otherwise probably wouldn’t have been solved.

 They have worked so well that Atlassian employees are now allowed to spend 20% of their time working on whatever they want.

-Surely you’ve heard of the ROWE (results-only work environment), which lets employees work when and wherever they want, as long as they get their work done timely and efficiently.
-Companies that have adopted this sort of work model have seen an increase in productivity, worker engagement and overall satisfaction—and a decrease in turnover.
+Companies that have adopted the ROWE (results-only work environment), which lets employees work when and wherever they want, as long as they get their work done timely and efficiently, have seen an increase in productivity, worker engagement and overall satisfaction—and a decrease in turnover.